-- I. A student residing with a person who is not the student's parent(s), legal guardian, legal custodian, or other such person designated by any order issued by a court of competent jurisdiction of the State of Florida to be responsible for the student shall be allowed to attend a District school under these conditions: - A. The person with whom the student resides shall complete a notarized statement as required by the Superintendent. - B. No student shall be permitted to transfer, enroll, or be admitted to a school when he / she has been expelled or suspended from another school district.
+- I. No student shall be permitted to transfer, enroll, or be admitted to a school when he / she has been expelled or suspended from another school district.
 This prohibition shall be effective for the period of time in which the student was expelled or suspended from another district.
 Such students shall be accorded the same appeals procedure which is available to District students. - II.
-A student may be permitted to attend a school in another residential attendance zone pursuant to guidelines the Controlled Open Enrollment Plan adopted by the School Board.
-Guidelines shall be issued annually.
+A student may be permitted to attend a school in another residential attendance zone pursuant to the following procedures of the Controlled Open Enrollment Plan adopted by the School Board listed below. - A. Parents must request reassignment following published timelines if they desire reassignment to any school other than their assigned school. - B. An Appeals committee will be appointed by the Superintendent.
+It will hear protests and requests for reassignment. - C. Once a child attends an out-of-zone school, preference for continued attendance will be given to that student and their younger brothers and sisters. - D. Parents participating in the controlled school choice program must provide their own transportation to the school of their choice,

-- III.
-Any student whose legal residence is outside the boundaries of the county may not be enrolled in any a District school without the approval of the School Board, except under the provisions of Florida Statutes and the Controlled Open Enrollment Plan.
+- E. Out of county transfers may apply for their school of choice and will be placed in their school of choice in accordance with the procedures set forth in Policy 5.031 Student Out of Zone Transfers/CHOICE following the placement of the Suwannee County Residents who have priority. - F. In implementing the school choice initiative, no school will be out of compliance with federal desegregation orders. - G. Students in the Exceptional Education Program will be placed in the best interest educationally for the child and where the programming for that specific disability is being housed. - III.
+Any student whose legal residence is outside the boundaries of the county may not-be enrolled in any a District school under the provisions of Florida Statutes and the Controlled Open Enrollment Plan.
 The assigned school for an out-of-district student shall be designated on the basis of space available.
 Such transfers shall be on a nondiscriminatory basis and shall not result in reducing desegregation in either school district or in reinforcing the dual school system. - IV.
-No student shall be permitted to cross district lines for the purpose of attending school in the school district or outside the school district, except under a written agreement as provided in section 1001.42(4) (d), Florida Statutes.
-Any such agreement between the School Board and any other Florida school district shall be duly recorded in the official School Board minutes.
-Such transfers shall be on a non-discriminatory basis and shall not result in reducing desegregation in either school district or in reinforcing the dual school system. - A. The assigned school for an out-of-district student shall be designated on the basis of space available.
-Such assignment shall not occur after the February FTE (full-time equivalency) count, except under the provisions of the contract with another District school system. - B. The Board shall specify conditions for admitting students from other Florida school districts. - IV.
-Any student(s) who has been attending, in the year prior to the designation a public school that has been designated classified as performance category "F", or has earned three (3) consecutive grades of "D" failing to make adequate progress for two school years in a four year period or a student who is assigned to a public school that has been designated as performance grade category "F" or has earned three (3) consecutive grades of "D" may choose to attend a higher performing school in the District or an adjoining district as allowed by law. eonsistent with Florida Statutes and State Board of Education rule.
+A student who has been attending, in the year prior to the designation a public school that has been classified as performance category "F", or has earned three (3) consecutive grades of "D or a student who is assigned to a public school that has been designated as performance grade category "F" or has earned three (3) consecutive grades of "D" may choose to attend a higher performing school in the District or an adjoining district as allowed by law. - V. Students enrolled in a Home School Program must annually apply for admission consideration to the Superintendent.
+Granting of admission will be based on space and program availability.